parvaneh-soleimany/ViTPose_classification/README.md

 ## The choice of model

 In this task I tried to implement a simple vesion of **CNN** which is particularly effective for tasks that involve image data.
+CNNs are designed to capture the spatial hierarchical structure in data and this feature has made it suitable for the task of pose classification in which the spatial arrangement of the key points in the body is crucial for understanding different poses.